smcpeak/factorio-bulldozer-equipment/README.md

 * [Bulldozer](https://mods.factorio.com/mod/bulldozer) by ckhawks

-  * Latest version: 1.3.4 (7 years ago).

 * [Bulldozer-Fixed](https://mods.factorio.com/mod/bulldozer-fixed) by
   amwdrizz: Obsolete fork of ckhawks Bulldozer.

-  * Latest version: 1.3.3 (8 years ago)

 * [Bulldozer](https://mods.factorio.com/mod/Bulldozzer) by InsanePyro

-  * Latest version: 1.0.0 (3 years ago).

 * [Dozer](https://mods.factorio.com/mod/dozer) by shanemadden: Provides
   a tank-like vehicle that destroys cliffs and mines mineable non-resource entities (trees, rocks, buildings) that are near the vehicle.

-  * Latest version: 1.5.0 (4 years ago).

-  * It does not do anything about water.

-  * Destruction and mining are instantaneous rather than being done by robots.
+Destruction and mining are instantaneous rather than being done by robots.

 Acknowledgements